This post is also available in: German

 1. What Are Micro Spikes?

-Microspikes are small spikes designed specifically for walking or hiking in winter conditions and give you extra traction on snow and ice so that you don’t slip.
+Microspikes are small spikes designed specifically for walking or hiking in winter conditions and give you extra traction on snow and icy trails so that you don’t slip, making owing one of these as one of the best winter traction devices.

 2. How effective are microspikes?